How Subfloors Affect Hardwood Floor Installation

 That’s right!
 Installers frequently find particleboard as a subfloor layer over plywood when carpeting or vinyl is ripped out.
 Since particleboard has no holding power for fasteners, the only suitable wood flooring that can be installed is a floating floor.
 Other wood floors can be installed if the particleboard is ripped out.

-Wood flooring lovers need not fear this, but they certainly must utilize moisture meters for wood to ensure stable MC in these types of materials.
-Improper MC levels in the subfloor can produce all kinds of residual flooring problems when covered by wood, carpet or vinyl.
+Wood flooring lovers need not fear this, but they must utilize moisture meters for wood to ensure stable MC in these materials.
+Improper MC levels in the subfloor can produce all kinds of residual flooring problems when wood, carpet, or vinyl are covered.
 Thus, moisture meter testing is even more imperative with wood subfloors made from multi-sourced wood products.

 MC is part of a dynamic concrete slab formation process.
 There is always water content in concrete mixtures, and those mixes are becoming more engineered than ever.
 Homes without basements may still have concrete subfloor foundations below the ground (known as “grade”).

-Successful flooring is built on a dry, clean, flat subfloor, period.
+Successful flooring is built on a dry, clean, flat subfloor.
 Keep moisture testing and assessment at the top of your list.